Datomic/codeq/README.md

 ## More info

 See the [intro blog post](http://blog.datomic.com/2012/10/codeq.html) and the [wiki](https://github.com/Datomic/codeq/wiki)

 ## License

-Copyright © 2012 Metadata Partners, LLC
+Copyright © 2012 Metadata Partners, LLC and Contributors.
+All rights reserved.

 Distributed under the Eclipse Public License, the same as Clojure.